-Similar to Kandasamy et al. [2016], we start with only querying the oracle at the lowest fidelity level k=1 and increase to higher fidelities when the model's uncertainty falls below certain thresholds.
-We use the posterior variance of the GP surrogate Σ{λ_k} to measure the model's uncertainty.
-Specifically, during active learning, we repeatedly generate a latent vector \mathbf{z}k at fidelity k that decodes to a query compound.
-If $\Sigma{\lambda_k}(\mathbf{z}k) < \gamma_k$, where γ_k is the uncertainty threshold, then we permanently increment k by one for all subsequent queries.
-Otherwise, k remains the same.
-Once at the highest fidelity, we keep running active learning until some computational budget is reached.
-We use this stepwise approach to ensure all surrogates have enough training data to make accurate predictions in high property areas of the latent spaces, thus leading to high property compounds being generated.
+Similar to Kandasamy et al. (2016), we start with only querying the oracle at the lowest fidelity level 251 k = 1 and increase to higher fidelities when the model's uncertainty falls below certain thresholds.
+252 We use the posterior variance of the GP surrogate Σ{λ_k} to measure the model's uncertainty.
+Specif-253 ically, during active learning, we repeatedly generate a latent vector \mathbf{z}k at fidelity k that decodes to 254 a query compound.
+If $\Sigma{\lambda_k}(\mathbf{z}k) < \gamma_k$, where γ_k is the uncertainty threshold (which we treat as a 255 hyperparameter), then we permanently increment k by one for all subsequent queries.
+Otherwise, 256 k remains the same.
+Once at the highest fidelity, we keep running active learning until some com-257 putational budget is reached.
+We use this stepwise approach to ensure all surrogates have enough 258 training data to make accurate predictions in high property areas of the latent spaces, thus leading to 259 high property compounds being generated.

-We generate query molecules from the latent space using the upper confidence bound [Auer, 2002] as the acquisition function.
+We generate query molecules from the latent space using the upper confidence bound (Auer, 2002) as the acquisition function.
 The method we use to generate molecules is described later in Section 3.3.
 To ensure that generated compounds remain similar to the training set of drug-like molecules, we also add an L2 regularization term on the latent vector.
 The acquisition function is thus given by where $\mathbf{z}k^{(i)}$ is a point in latent space k and β is an exploration hyperparameter. m and Σ are the mean and covariance kernels of the GP surrogate.
-We set $\beta=1$ during active learning, and $\beta=0$ after during inference to only focus on the most promising compounds.
+We set $\beta = 1$ during active learning, and $\beta = 0$ after during inference to only focus on the most promising compounds.